This page is for:

-- Make sure the plan continues to work for you.
+- Confirm that the plan keeps working for you.

-You should be involved in every part of the process, and you should get any extra help you need in order to take part in the process, such as an interpreter or a person to read to you.
+You should be part of the entire process.
+You can get extra help to take part in the process.
+This includes an interpreter or person to read to you.

-You and your care team will do an assessment of your needs, strengths and preferences.
-Part of this process is for you to tell your care team:
+You and your care team will do a comprehensive assessment.
+This goes over your needs, strengths, and preferences.
+As part of this process, you tell your care team:

 - The kind of life you want to live.